tsoenen/qrest/docs/source/configuration.rst

 path
 ====

-One of the configuration options of a resource, is the path.
+Another argument to the ResourceConfig, is the path.
 The path option is a list of strings that, when joined by a forward slash "/", specifies where the resource is located in the REST API.
 If a path parameter is used, you can put curly braces "{}" around the name of that parameter.
 From the example above::